 Why We Love Roses

 Here’s to the scruffy rose.
 The ‘Super Fairy’ rambling along your fence.
 The ‘Gertrude Jekyll’ climbing past your window.
 The ‘Tottering-by-Gently’ brightening up your flowerbed.
 So many bonkers names.
 So many colours and styles.
 And best of all… so very easy to grow.
+Here's everything you need to know about roses.

 "In fact, most of the rambling, climbing and shrub roses available today are surprisingly happy when accidentally neglected.”